Iowa Health Administration Degree Programs

 If you need help paying for your health administration education, you may want to look into these sources: Southeastern Community College Foundation Scholarships, Ernst Walter Nennemann Scholarships, Horatio Alger Iowa Scholarship Program, and All Iowa Opportunity Scholarships.
 The Trinity Foundation also offers almost a dozen scholarships to healthcare students, as does the Cass County Memorial Hospital Foundation.
 If you join the Iowa Health Care Association, you may be able to apply for the Health Care Education Scholarship as well.

 With the advent of the Affordable Care Act, thousands of Iowa residents are getting health insurance for the first time.
 This new legislature requires Iowa healthcare facilities to step up and meet specific standards, something you have likely experienced as a healthcare professional.
 However, by studying healthcare administration, you can learn how to affect change from within the system as a leader.

-Through 2022, the demand for healthcare managers is expected to increase in Iowa.
-Job growth may lead to a 20% boost in job openings (O*Net, 2015).
-Salaries are fairly competitive in this field; the median income for an Iowa medi-cal manager is $72,600 per year (O*Net, 2015).
+Through 2028, the demand for healthcare managers is expected to increase in Iowa.
+Job growth may lead to a 22% boost in job openings (O*Net, 2018).
+Salaries are fairly competitive in this field; the median income for an Iowa medical manager is $78,500 per year (O*Net, 2018).

 2020 Medical and Health Services Manager Estimated Job Openings